 There are many reasons for choosing McCann Dillon Jaffe & Lamb, LLC.
-Our car accident attorneys are known for providing focused, results-oriented legal representation to injury victims who suffered at the hands of negligent drivers.
+Our car accident attorneys are known for providing focused, results-oriented legal representation to injury victims who suffered at the hands of negligent drivers, including rideshare drivers.
 We also have a track record for maximizing compensation for plaintiffs involving personal injury or wrongful death due to auto defects.

 When choosing an attorney, it is important to remember that when you are involved in a car accident, the full financial impact of your injuries may not be immediately apparent.
 Some lawyers are interested in settling your case as quickly as possible without taking the time to do all the hard work necessary to maximize your compensation award.

 At McCann Dillon Jaffe & Lamb, LLC, our process is different.
 Our priority is to fight aggressively and thoroughly to secure full compensation for all your injuries, as well as lost wages and damages, no matter how long it takes.
 Our results speak volumes:

 What Steps Should You Follow After a Car Accident?

 Most drivers will be involved in several car crashes during their lifetime, according to insurance industry estimates.
 Therefore, there are certain steps to take after a car accident that everyone should follow.